-The reasons for multiple job holding are varied and include part-time work, low wages, limited benefits, underemployment and seasonal work, such as agricultural employment.
+The reasons for multiple job holding are varied and include part-time work, low wages, limited benefits, underemployment, and seasonal work, such as agricultural employment.

-In 2008, South Dakota recorded the second highest multiple job holding rate at 9.5 percent, followed by Vermont at 8.9 percent and Minnesota at 8.8 percent.
+In 2010, South Dakota recorded the highest multiple job holding rate at 10.3 percent, followed by Nebraska at 9.0 percent.
 All seven states in the West North Central Division (North Dakota, Minnesota, South Dakota, Nebraska, Iowa, Kansas, and Missouri) continue to register rates above the national average.